MakeMeSenpai/Ant_World/README.md

 - nothing here... yet!

 ### Previous Updates:
+- 1.0.0
+    - Created variants of maya animations some of which need editing but honestly will probably not be, because it took hours
+    - Added assets related to seasons.
+Which aren't mobil compatible.Icons from Flaticon.com
+    - seasonal functionality, so I don't have  to manually update meaning seasonal decorations is complete!

 - 0.9.6
     - updated pages to meet lighthouse expectations.
 Getting a score of 95+
     - add searchable content by creating proper SEO descriptions using key words, and page permissions with robots.txt